RingCentral

-RingCentral, Inc. is an American provider of cloud-based communication and collaboration products and services.
-The company is headquartered in Belmont, California with other US offices in Denver, Charlotte, and Dallas.
-It has international offices in Canada, the UK, France, Bulgaria, Spain, China, India, the Netherlands, Israel, Australia, South Korea, Switzerland, Germany, Ireland, and the Philippines.
+RingCentral, Inc. is an American provider of AI-powered cloud-based communication and collaboration products and services.

 CEO Vlad Shmunis and CTO Vlad Vendrow founded the company in 1999.
 Investors included Doug Leone, Sequoia Capital, Khosla Ventures, Scale Venture Partners, and DAG Ventures.
 It completed its IPO in 2013.

 History

 RingCentral was founded by Vlad Shmunis and Vlad Vendrow.
-RingZero was focused on small business communications on Microsoft Windows.
+The company originally operated as RingZero, focused on small business communications on Microsoft Windows.

 RingCentral received its first round of venture capital investment in 2006.
-In 2011, it added Cisco and Silicon Valley Bank as investors and had, to date, secured $45 million in capital investment.
-It completed its IPO on September 27, 2013, and completed a follow-on offering in March 2014 that raised $39.8 million.
+By 2011, it had secured $45 million in capital investment, with Cisco and Silicon Valley Bank among its investors.
+It completed its IPO on September 27, 2013, followed by a follow-on offering in March 2014 that raised an additional $39.8 million.

+In 2018, RingCentral became a founding partner of the Chase Center as well as the exclusive cloud communications provider for the Golden State Warriors.

 In February 2020, RingCentral and Avaya unveiled the Avaya Cloud Office application.

-In April 2020, RingCentral launched RingCentral Video, a video-conferencing product, which completed its differentiated Message Video Phone (MVP) solution.
+In April 2020, RingCentral launched RingCentral Video, a video-conferencing product that completed its Message Video Phone (MVP) solution.
 The RingCentral MVP app launched in May 2020.

-In 2021, RingCentral entered an exclusive UCaaS partnership with Mitel; under this collaboration, Mitel’s users can access RingCentral’s cloud communications platform.
-In December, the company curated common integrations while it protected secure data with MVP.
+In 2021, RingCentral entered an exclusive UCaaS partnership with Mitel, granting Mitel's users access to RingCentral's cloud communications platform.
+In December, the company introduced common integrations for MVP with enhanced data protections.

-Mo Katibeh was appointed as President and COO in January 2022, having previously served as an AT&T executive for over 20 years.
+Mo Katibeh, formerly of AT&T, was appointed as president and COO in January 2022.

-RingCentral began offering its MVP and Contact Center features to Amazon Web Services in February 2023.

-RingSense, an AI platform, was launched in March 2023.
+RingCentral began offering its MVP and Contact Center features to Amazon Web Services (AWS) in February 2023.
+That same year, it launched RingSense, an AI platform.

-In April 2023, Vodafone Italy and RingCentral partnered to roll out Vodafone Business UC.
-In May 2023, Vodafone Portugal and RingCentral announced the Vodafone One Net TeamCollaboration.
-Using RingCentral’s UCaaS solution, these partnerships combine RingCentral’s messaging and video capabilities with Vodafone’s fixed and mobile voice communications functionality into one platform.
+In April 2023, Vodafone Italy and RingCentral partnered to roll out Vodafone Business UC, followed by a similar rollout in Portugal in May 2023, combining RingCentral’s messaging and video tools with Vodafone’s fixed and mobile voice services.
 The next generation of RingCentral for Microsoft Teams 2.0 was announced in May 2023.
-The next-gen embedded app integrates RingCentral’s cloud PBX and softphone dialer capabilities directly into the Teams platform and features calling, SMS, and fax.
-It can also be coupled with RingCentral Contact Center.
+The embedded app integrates RingCentral's cloud PBX, softphone dialer, SMS, and fax capabilities directly into the Microsoft Teams platform interface.

 In June 2023, RingCentral became the first global cloud provider to offer fully compliant cloud phone system services in India.

-On August 28, 2023, Tarek Robbiati became CEO.
+On August 28, 2023, Tarek Robbiati was appointed CEO.
+In 2024, founder Vlad Shmunis returned to the CEO role.

-In May 2025, RingCentral launched RingCX for Salesforce Service Cloud Voice.
+In May 2025, RingCentral launched RingCX for Salesforce Service Cloud Voice, followed by the release of its AI Receptionist (AIR), which automates front desk call handling.
+AIR Pro, a voice-first AI agent platform that automates customer interactions across SMS, chat and digital channels, was launched in March 2026.

-In July 2025, the company launched its AI Receptionist for all customers.
-The AI agent uses generative AI and natural language processing to interact with callers.
+On July 28th, 2026, RingCentral acknowledged it had been the victim of a targeted attack by the hacker group ShinyHunters, which resulted in a data breach of approximately 623GB of data, including the release of over 1.6 million customer account records.